Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 I’m still in two minds about my choice of clothing.
 I know that the heat will be a killer under the merciless midday sun.
 A cotton t-shirt with a picture of the Colosseum across the chest, a pair of linen trousers, sandals and a straw hat should do.
 An extra bottle of water in my backpack, the camera in hand and I’m off to the gangway.

-Even before I see the dock, I can feel the heat defeating the AC system of the cruise liner.
+Even before I see the dock, I can feel the heat defeating the cruise liner’s AC system.
 The second I step on the concrete pier, sweat beads trickle down my back, drenching my Roman printed cotton t-shirt.
 It’s going to be a scorcher that makes one feel as roasting in the ovens of hell, but I can’t be bothered.
 I’m in Egypt!

 Fifty-two buses gulp rapidly almost all the passengers from the ship.
 I am in awe of the five staff, the entire the Shore Excursions department, for dispatching thousands of people within minutes!